|Intro.||Noh mask list|

 |A full suit of traditional Samurai armour could include the following items:

-Dou or dō, a chest armour made up of bamboo and or leather plates of various
+Dou or dō, a chest armour made up of bamboo or iron and or leather plates of various sizes and shapes

-sizes and shapes with bamboo and hardend leather pendents.
+with bamboo or iron and hardend leather pendents.

-Kusazuri - the bamboo was cut into staves and steamed to work and shape them.
+Kusazuri - the bamboo or iron was cut into staves and steamed to work and shape them.

 This made the armor light compared with European armor and allowed samurai to perform their

-made from bamboo staves (in a layer-upon-layer fashion, overlapping over the ribcage) and boiled leather
+legendary fighting skills made from bamboo or iron staves and boiled leather

 plates or simply boiled hard leather overlapping hanging plates hanging from the front and back of the